Jonahss/stl-rust/src/notes.md

-dedupe vertices to make a mesh store it as an adjacency matrix? handle binary stl files add indexing during parsing so we know where it failed. bonus points: provide file context
+dedupe vertices to make a mesh store it as an adjacency matrix? handle binary stl files
+-add indexing during parsing so we know where it failed.- bonus points: provide file context add a way to measure progress?